Clean Food (CF) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Clean Food Historical Price

-According to the latest data gathered on Clean Food live price page, the current price of Clean Food is 0.002619USD.
+According to the latest data gathered on Clean Food live price page, the current price of Clean Food is 0.002589USD.
 The circulating supply of Clean Food(CF) is

 In the past 24 hours, Clean Food has shown a price movement of